HackDehZack/README4NOOBS/README.md

 Open the terminal and navigate to the project directory.
 Run the command npm test.

+Sample
+The sample README that was generated in the guide video is in the develop folder labeled "SampleREADME"

 License
 This project is licensed under the MIT License.